 Table of Contents (Click to skip to a section)

 - Top things to do in Faial Island

 - Azores food: what to eat in Faial Island

 - Know before you go

-Perfect island destination for sailing, visiting a renown sailor’s cafe and exploring an extinct volcano.
+Perfect island destination for sailing, visiting a famous sailor’s cafe and exploring an extinct volcano.

 Faial is known as the “blue island” for the abundance of hydrangeas of a very particular hue.
 These flowers are fairly common in all the archipelago, and they change color based on the pH level of the soil.
 This “hydrangea blue” is hard to get, but here, as you will notice, it happens quite naturally and effortlessly.